hzeller/flaschen-taschen/README.md

   all at once images to the server)

 For more information see the Makefile in the server folder.

-For the future I like to switch from the Magick++ to libpng and also to use the "old" P6 header for compatibility reasons.
-So hopefully this fork can be merged.

 Thanks a lot for your work <a href="https://github.com/hzeller">hzeller</a>!